18F/ada-sandbox/pages/intro-to-ada.md

 The Americans with Disabilities Act (ADA) is a federal civil rights law that prohibits discrimination against people with disabilities in everyday activities.
 The ADA prohibits discrimination on the basis of disability just as other civil rights laws prohibit discrimination on the basis of race, color, sex, national origin, age, and religion.
 It guarantees that people with disabilities have the same opportunities as everyone else to enjoy employment opportunities, purchase goods and services, and participate in state and local government programs.

-## The ADA protects people with disabilities
+## The ADA Protects People with Disabilities

 A person with a disability is someone who: